Skip to content

 Azure app registration

-5. Under Select permissions, select the scopes you have created earlier and the click Add permissions.
+4. Under Select permissions, select the required scopes and click Add permissions.

 Azure app registration

-After adding permissions, you should see the selected permissions under Configured permissions.
+After adding permissions, you should see the selected permissions under Configured permissions on the API permissions page.

 Azure app registration

-1. Under Manage, select Owners and then select Add owners.
+1. Under Manage, select Owners, and then select Add owners.
+The Owners pane opens.

 Azure app registration

-In Authentication, make sure you have localhost for local development and https-based URLs for your test, staging, and/or production systems specified.
-Select only Access token and make sure redirect ends with /.
+• Make sure you have localhost for local development and https-based URLs for your test, staging, and/or production systems specified.

 Azure app registration